HillsMakan/sydneyhillsmakan/src/content/partner/hairform.md

 Location : 29 Teo Hong Road, 088335, Singapore\
 (2 mins walk from Outram Park MRT Station Exit 4 or 1 min walk from Dorsett Singapore Hotel)

-Trading Hours :\
+Trading Hours :

--Monday to Friday : 11am to 8pm\
+* Monday to Friday : 11am to 8pm
--Saturday : 11am to 6.30pm\
+* Saturday : 11am to 6.30pm
--Sunday & Public Holiday : 11am to 5pm (By Appointment Only)
+* Sunday & Public Holiday : 11am to 5pm (By Appointment Only)